 - Posture, movement, body orientation

 Module 5 – Four Steps in Active Listening

 - Focus on speaker and message

-- Draw out message, as necessary
+- Draw out a message, as necessary

-- Communicate understanding of message
+- Communicate an understanding of the message

 - Encourage confirmation/clarification of meaning

 - Credibility (to the present rationale for decision making)

 Module 7 – Important Elements of the Presentation Process